“Spill the beans, Lizzie. Which is more hazardous? A horse? Or online dating?”

 Judith’s high-pitched question is shouted into the air, but the words are left behind as swiftly as they are thrown.
 They mingle and swirl with steam, in a vacuum of space through which three horses flash.
 No answer arrives above the rhythmic pounding of hooves.
 Each stride is gaining momentum, scattering frost, digging deep into a cushion of turf.

 Three women and their equine counterparts are whooping and squealing with delight.
-They thunder along the track, totally focused, swept up in sensory over-load, borne along within the zig-zag maze that is Thetford Forest.
+They thunder along the track, totally focused, swept up in sensory over-load, borne along within the zigzag maze that is Thetford Forest.
 Three pairs of human eyes hawkishly searching in a fleeting instant for any rut or hidden rabbit hole, a pre-destined but much dreaded appointment with terra firma.
 Three pairs of equine eyes locked onto a beckoning stretch of unfenced heaven.
 Three sets of quadruped legs stretching, lifting, leaping, landing, joyous and unfettered.
 Three pairs of female arms, biceps straining, fists taut.
 Autonomous parts, all streaming as one entity.
-Occasionally a ruddy cheek is turned hurriedly, an instruction hurled over a shoulder:
+Occasionally a ruddy cheek is turned hurriedly, an instruction hurled over a shoulder:-

 “Steady up, there’s a dip on the left,” or, “Caroline.
 Shift over, for Christ’s sake.
 If Tarquin puts in another buck, I’ll hit the deck.”